 Bodybuilders are the main athlete group affected by this consequence of overtraining, but depending on your field of activity, you might be too.
 Your body needs 24 to 48 hours to recover from intense exercise, so try not to disregard this aspect.
 Avoid jumping back in the game way too soon and give yourself some time to rest instead.

 Unfortunately, your bones face a similar situation.
 Just like your muscles, your skeleton also experiences damage on a microscopic level if you fail to rest for the appropriate amount of time between workout sessions.
 Doing this regularly ultimately leads to sprains and other more painful musculoskeletal conditions.
+Also, for runners, the risk of blisters is very real – but they have options, check this link right here now to find out some products on Amazon for that.

 Furthermore, your immune system is also at risk if you indulge in such behavior a little too often for your own sake.
 Excessive exercising suppresses its functions, which means that it won’t only stop repairing the aforementioned damage, but it will also leave you open to other illnesses, such as the flu.